OnlyMegabit/Unity-Event-Bus/README.md

 ### Architecture: Before vs. After

 #### Before: Tight Coupling (Spaghetti Code)
-In this scenario, the `UserCredits` script is "married" to the `UIManager` and `SoundManager`.
-If you delete the UI, the UserCredits script crashes.
+In this scenario, the `UserCredits` script is "married" to the `UIManager`.
+To update the UI, the script needs a hard reference and specific knowledge of how the UI works.
+If you delete the UI, the logic breaks.
 ```csharp
 // UserCredits.cs
 public class UserCredits : MonoBehaviour {